Lincolnshire, Illinois DUI Defense Attorney

 Contact Our Lincolnshire, IL DUI Defense Attorney

 The penalties for DUI convictions can be severe, but with the right defense strategy, it is possible to challenge the charges and prevent a conviction or advocate for reduced penalties or alternative sentencing.
-To schedule a free consultation and get effective legal help in your DUI case, contact The Law Offices of Matthew R. Gebhardt, P.C. at 847-239-4703.
+To schedule a free consultation with The Law Offices of Matthew R. Gebhardt, P.C. and get effective legal help in your DUI case, contact our Lincolnshire, Illinois DUI defense lawyer or call 847-239-4703.